-Rosemary is used to get rid of mosquitoes naturally.
+Rosemary is used for getting rid of mosquitoes naturally.
 You can put a sprig in the kitchen or dry it and set it on the table when you’re eating outside.
 Another great idea is to crush a handful of rosemary and rub it on your skin.

 Considering that some studies have concluded that cockroaches can survive a nuclear explosion, you might think there’s no way to stop them.
-But you’ll be glad to know that it’s not the case.
+However, you’ll be glad to know that it’s not the case.

-Boric acid is the best solution to this problem.
-It’s easy to obtain and very affordable.
+And so, boric acid is the best solution to this problem.
+Additionally, it’s easy to obtain and very affordable.

-This product also helps eliminate ants.
-You can find it at the pharmacy and even the grocery store.
+This product also helps eliminate ants and you can find it at the pharmacy and even the grocery store.
 Use it sparingly and in select areas, especially if you have children and pets.

 Take half a cup of water (100 ml) and mix it in 2 tablespoons of boric acid (20 g).
-Soak a piece of bread in this mixture and place it in areas where you see cockroaches.
+Then, soak a piece of bread in this mixture and place it in areas where you see cockroaches.

 Sugar will be the bait to draw your prey and the borax will kill it.